2020 League Rules

-- ABSOLUTELY no alcoholic beverages will be allowed in the dugout.
+- **ABSOLUTELY no alcoholic beverages will be allowed on the field.

 - TASA reserves the right to test bats at anytime.

 - The start of the second set on Sundays will be delayed in the case of players being delayed by playing the 1st set of the day.
 These players must be on your roster and not pick up players.
-Teams are asked to be prepared, however, so that we get started on time if possible.
+However, whenever possible, teams are asked to be prepared so that we get started on time.

 All TASA leagues must abide by the City Park Department Rules.
 Failure to do so could result in expulsion from the league.

 - Absolutely no glass containers on park premises.